Mark Consuelos: Career

 Consuelos had a starring role in the educational serial Connect With English, which aired on public television stations as part of the Annenberg/CPB Project.

-In the early 1990s Consuelos was a dancer with the Suncoast Calendar Men, based in Clearwater, FL.
+In the early 1990s, Consuelos was a dancer with the Suncoast Calendar Men, based in Clearwater, Florida.
 He left in 1995 when he got the part on All My Children.

 In February 1995, Consuelos had his breakthrough when he landed the role of Mateo Santos on the soap opera All My Children.
 There, he fell in love with his on-screen love interest Kelly Ripa, and secretly married her in Las Vegas, in May 1996.
 At the time, he lived on co-star Winsor Harmon's sofa; Harmon was one of the few to know that co-stars Ripa and Consuelos were not only dating, but married.